Recommendations & Conclusions

 The Government and future administrations should support the emergence of more AI startups in the UK by ensuring they can access the high-quality datasets they need to innovate.
 This could involve facilitating access to anonymised public data from data.gov.uk, the NHS and BBC via a National Data Bank, subject to …

-Government response.
 The government committed to establishing a National Data Library to provide simple, ethical, and secure access to public data assets for researchers and businesses, with work currently underway on its design and implementation.
-Further detailed recommendations on data access will …
+Further detailed recommendations on data access will follow the publication of the …

 Department for Science, Innovation and Technology